jessed/bigip-kubevirt/README.md

 * Create a container image for BIG-IP using a VE qcow2 image
 * Deploy a BIG-IP container into Kubernetes using cloud-init for the initial configuration
   * user-data for system configuration
-  * optional: License assignmnet from registration key
+  * optional: License assignment from registration key
   * network-data for interface, vlan, and address assignment